“WHY did he have to be late today of all days? Especially with what’s going on in the city,” she thought.

 The rains poured down hard and without relent.
 The narrow ledge overhead provided but a semblance of protection against the downpour.
 The night had already set in and the few functioning street lamps on the EM Bypass fought in vain against the darkness which had by now enveloped most of Calcutta.

 Today wasn’t one of those perfect days.
 They were few and far in between since her mother had died.
 The boss wasn’t happy with her work, and office gossip, something she looked forward to, revolved around the morose.
 The recent spate of killings in the city by an unknown killer was all people talked about, and she couldn’t stand the speculations by the know-italls.
 They said the killer looked for lonely targets.
 They said he hunted without purpose, because he loved to kill.
 They said the last thing the victim saw was the red ribbon he tied around their necks as he slit their throats and left them to bleed.
 Brrrr… A shiver went down her spine.
 The speculations scared her.
 Yes today wasn’t one of those perfect days.
 But the day had seemed to turn for the better when he called.
 “Meet me today,” he had said.
 “Wait for me tonight near the bridge after work and I’ll pick you up.
 I have a surprise for you.”
 It was where they had first met.
 She was stranded in the rain at night and he had appeared out of nowhere and had offered to drive her home.
 It was an unlikely place for anyone to be.
-But something in
+But something in his eyes made her

 trust him and